wsaada19/CommunityQuests/README.md

 -   `%communityquests_top_rank_contribution_questId%`: similar to the command above for the player's contribution
 -   `%communityquests_progressbar_questId%` - a progress bar showing the current progress of the quest
 -   `%communityquests_rank_you_questId%` - your rank in the quest
+-   `%communityquests_top_all_questId%` - Displays a leaderboard of the top players in the quest using /n newlines to separate the players.
+Works well with the hologram!

 ## Permissions